QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 different horizons :math:`T`

-Notice that as the horizon increases, the planner puts :math:`K_t` closer to the steady-state value :math:`\bar K` for longer
+Notice that as the horizon increases, the planner puts :math:`K_t` closer to the steady state value :math:`\bar K` for longer

-This pattern reflects a **turnpike** property of the steady-state
+This pattern reflects a **turnpike** property of the steady state

 A rule of thumb for the planner is

--  for whatever :math:`K_0` you start with, push :math:`K_t` toward the steady-state and stay there for as long as you can
+-  for whatever :math:`K_0` you start with, push :math:`K_t` toward the steady state and stay there for as long as you can

 In loose language: head for the turnpike and stay near it for as long as you can

-As we drive :math:`T` toward :math:`+\infty`, the planner keeps :math:`K_t` very close to its steady-state for all dates after some transition toward the steady-state
+As we drive :math:`T` toward :math:`+\infty`, the planner keeps :math:`K_t` very close to its steady state for all dates after some transition toward the steady state

 The planner makes the saving rate :math:`\frac{f(K_t) - C_t}{f(K_t)}`
 vary over time